mrd0ll4r/bluesky_downloader/README.md

 This goes and downloads all current repos for all known DIDs to disk.
 It uses a database to keep track of which revisions (actually which commit CID) we have for a given repo, to avoid re-downloading unchanged repos.

+**Note:** This used to work fine in April 2024 when we wrote the paper.
+Currently, it probably can't keep up with changes.
+Also, the format produces millions of directories with a few files in them each, which is not great.

 Basic usage:
 ```
 ./bluesky-repo-downloader [flags]